 Surprisingly, faith is caught, not taught.
-So it is that many Catholics and Christians find it difficult to deepen their faith.
+Perhaps that is why so many Catholics and Christians find it difficult to deepen their faith.

 But it doesn’t have to be so.
-Here are six ways you can deepen your faith and be able to live it out today.
+Here are six profound ways you can deepen your faith and live it out today.

 How to Deepen Your Faith

 Did you know that in order to deepen one’s faith, it takes both an active living out of one’s faith, as well as a belief that God works in and through you to further and deepen your faith?
-It does.
+Well, it does.

 Even so, if you are willing to take the first step, you’ll find solace in these six tips to living a faith-filled life:

-1. Understand that God works in and through each of us.
+1. Understand that God works in and through you.

 It is said that you are the instrument through which God breathes life into and makes the most beautiful music.
 Everyone, including you, have been given charisms or gifts and your faith deepens when you unite yourself with the great Instrumentalist, God.

-When you understand that God wishes to be a part of your life, when you allow Him to do so, then your life and faith deepens as you contemplate ways to be kinder, more loving and more free with your time, talents and treasures.
+He wishes to be a part of your life, if only you allow Him.
+Then your life and faith will deepen as you contemplate ways to be kinder, more loving and more free with your time, talents and treasures.

 2. Prayer is key to deepening your faith.

-Praying is simply communicating directly with God.
-God speaks to you through His Word and others, and you respond in kind by adoring Him, thanking Him for all that you have, asking for His intercession for your special needs and loving Him because He is your Creator and Father.
+God speaks to you through His Word and others, and you respond in kind.
+You can also do this by adoring Him, or thanking Him for all that you have, asking for His intercession for your special needs and most of all loving Him because He is your Creator and Father.

-Prayer, just like a conversation, is a way to get to know God.
-He can work through the words when you read spiritual authors like Pope John Paul II or even the saints like St. Thomas Aquinas or St. Therese of Avila.
+Moreover, prayer, is also a way to get to know God.
+He can work through His Word in Holy Scripture or when you read spiritual authors like Pope John Paul II or even the saints like St. Thomas Aquinas or St. Therese of Avila.

-He can speak to your heart’s hopes and dreams in formal or informal prayer.
-Even uttering the name above all names, Jesus, is very powerful.
+He can even speak to your heart’s hopes and dreams in formal or informal prayer.
+Or, even uttering the name above all names, Jesus, is very powerful.